 Modernisation partnership for energy efficiency in hospitals

-Title: Modernisation partnership
+Title: Modernisation partnership for energy efficiency

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry for Regional Development, Building and Housing of Ukraine

 Overall term: 2016 to 2019

 Ensuring an affordable and reliable supply of energy is a top political priority for Ukraine, a country that is heavily reliant on energy imports from abroad.
 More than 1,000 hospitals with around 430,000 beds are currently among the most energy-intensive public institutions nationwide.
 Some of these hospitals spend up to 20 per cent of their total budget on energy.
 The recent sharp increases in energy prices have placed the institutions responsible for running hospitals under significant financial strain and have severely reduced their scope for action.
 The quality of services provided by the hospitals has suffered as well, due to constraints on their ability to procure vital medical goods and equipment.
 Additionally, these hospitals are currently not in a position to carry out energy modernisation measures, even those requiring little or no investment.

 Measures geared to modernising energy systems in Ukrainian hospitals are implemented in an exemplary manner.